 It might.
 Most insurance companies are more lenient if it is your first time making a claim.
 However, if you become a repeat claimant (especially if you file claims multiple time a year), your insurance company may reassess the risk that surrounds you and your home and deem it appropriate to raise your home insurance premiums or not offer a policy renewal.
 When an unfortunate event occurs to your home, sometimes it’s best to assess whether home insurance is worth calling upon.
 For instance, if your home has been broken into and something inexpensive was stolen, and the damages don’t surpass $700 you may want to consider not claiming.
 If your deductible is $500 it might make more sense to take on the total costs yourself than risk an increase in your insurance premiums.

-Do I need to notify you of any upcoming renovations?
+Do I need to notify my broker of any upcoming renovations?

-Yes.
-This is very important because part of your home insurance premiums are calculated based on the value of your home.
+Yes, you need to notify your insurance broker if you do any renovations to your home because part of your home insurance premiums are calculated based on the value of your home.
 If you renovate your kitchen, your insurance company now has to take into account the value of these improvements in case they ever had to be repaired or replaced.
-You should always let your Morison Insurance broker know about anything that will change the value of your home so that we can help you find the best solution to fit your new needs and your budget.
+You should always let your insurance broker know about anything that will change the value of your home so that we can help you find the best solution to fit your new needs and your budget.

 Does my home insurance policy cover everyone in my home?

-Yes.
-Even if the policy is in your own name, it will typically cover your other family members such as your spouse, children & parents.
+You home insurance policy will typically cover your other family members living in your home such as your spouse, children & parents.
 Your entire home is protected from liability and your personal property is also insured.
 In terms of valuables, the belongings of your family members can be equally insured under your policy.

 Are my valuables still covered if I travel with them?

 Yes.
 There may be some exceptions but generally, if you are temporarily leaving your home to go on a trip your insurance policy will cover those valuable items.
-Reach out to your Morison Insurance broker to understand the details before you leave on your next trip with your insured belongings.
+Reach out to your insurance broker to understand the details before you leave on your next trip with your insured belongings.